Bitgune/monorepo/packages/ui/README.md

 # `@monorepo/ui`

-React components and styles for the GolStadium project.
+React components and styles for the @monorepo project.

 ## How to use